 I think it’s important to remember that feelings of overwhelm and uncertainty are normal responses to abnormal events.
 According to mentalhealthamerica.net some common responses to this type of an event are: disbelief, fear, feeling numb or angry, having difficulty falling asleep or staying asleep, or perhaps a sense of being out of control – a sense of powerlessness.
 Other responses might include using alcohol or drugs to cope, having nightmares, or having trouble making decisions.

-Healthy Ways to Cope with Stressful Events
+Some Healthy Ways to Cope With Stressful Events Are: